 Where Nutrish PEAK pulls ahead

-Two named meats, no soybean or wheat: Turkey + venison in the ingredient list plus the absence of soybean meal and ground whole wheat is the primary 13-point difference.
-PEAK delivers on the "premium line" promise with real formulation upgrades, not marketing veneer.
+Two named meats, no soybean or wheat: Turkey + venison in the ingredient list plus the absence of soybean meal and ground whole wheat ARE structural upgrades over standard Nutrish, but the rubric grade now lands lower because the multi-pea-form penalty outweighs those wins.
+The "premium line" still has real formulation differences; under the current rubric, those differences just don't compensate for the legume density.

 Supplemental taurine: PEAK adds guaranteed taurine to address DCM concerns in legume-heavy grain-free diets.
 This is one of the single most important distinguishing features of the premium line, and it directly counters the #1 concern with grain-free kibble.
 Standard Nutrish doesn't include it.